 While at Monash University, LJ led the university’s brand repositioning project.
 She implemented innovative, digital campaigns that impacted directly on student acquisition and helped transform the university’s web presence in the process.

 LJ is always looking for new ways to find and converse with the most relevant and interested audiences for her partners.

-What do you bring to Keypath Education as Director of Marketing?
+What do you bring to Keypath Education as Director, Strategic Projects?

 I bring my passion for all things digital and the fast-evolving online education space.
 There are so many exciting opportunities and so many great people at Keypath Education to explore them with.

 Furthermore, having worked in senior marketing roles within Australian universities, I have an insider's understanding of the challenges our partners face, which helps me build strong working relationships.